Anxiety is no joke, and it is not easy to deal with.

-These are the core lessons to how I deal with anxiety but I want to get into some of the nonsense that comes with our lives.
+These are the core lessons of how I deal with anxiety, but I want to get into some of the nonsense that comes with our lives.

 4. Don’t Jump to Meds

-I’m sure the level of anxiety is different for everyone and most especially veterans.
+I’m sure the level of anxiety is different for everyone, most especially veterans.

-The care and services provided specifically for veterans is a lot different and more group focused rather than a case by case basis.
+The care and services provided specifically for veterans are a lot different, and more group focused rather than on a case-by-case basis.

 Like it should be.

-They treat you like everyone else and they prescribe the crap out of meds like it’s cool.
+They treat you like everyone else and prescribe the crap out of meds like it’s cool.

-I took one kind of medication and never took it again.
+I took one kind of medication and never retook it.

 More thinking and evaluating is what I did instead.

-I figured that taking any kind of meds wasn’t the route I wanted to take.
+I figured that taking any meds wasn’t the route I wanted to take.

-All I knew was that I wasn’t going to let it beat me.
+All I knew was that I wouldn’t let it beat me.

-I didn’t resort to medication and it has worked out for the best.
+I didn’t resort to medication, which has worked out for the best.

 Just know that it will take time and a lot of getting used to.